gzachariadis/Python.Challenges/README.md

 |    ✔️   	|        Create Links for Each Challenge Folder under Index.       	|     `ready`     	|  📅 11/01/2024  	|
 |    📅   	|                  Automate the update process.                  	|   `scheduled`   	|  📅 03/02/2024  	|
 |    🚧   	|                       Fix the Share Buttons                      	|  `in progress`  	|  📅 14/01/2024  	|

+## Coding Style

+<p align="justify">Almost every problem has a long, verbose and short, concise solution.
+IMHO, a long descriptive solution is almost always preferred over a cryptic one-liner.
+The exception being, a shared understanding of the code by the entire development team.</p>

+<p align="justify">Having said that, in the process of tackling these challenges, I find myself opting for concise code with Pythonic syntax, as my main goal is to match the preferred solution (as voted by the platform's audience) to each individual challenge.</p>

+## Repository Updates

+<p align="justify">If you opt to watch this repository, you will notice a consistent effort to refactor and optimize my code.
+Sometimes for efficiency, sometimes for readability.
+Sometimes for both.</p>

+<p align="justify">You might also find code be refractored as a more targeted solution to a generic problem.
+That happens because, in the process of tackling these challenges, small snippets of reusable code tend to arise, those, end up in my Visual Code Snippets (JSON) to be used when the opportunity emerges.</p>

 ## Lessons Learned